Ihor-2022/DevOps_online_Kyiv_2022Q1Q2/m8/readme.md

 ```
 Text for the input:

 I was standing smiling but a bit disappointed while John approached to me with his grinning face making me fearful.
 But eventually I noticed he had forgotten his gun.
-It made my happy and I burst out laughing loudly.
+It made me happy and I burst out laughing loudly.

 The output: